MicrosoftDocs/Advertising-docs/BingAds/hotel-service/manage-hotel-campaigns.md

 --batch_086fe0de-9b26-4d4a-a206-6df2013a2816--
 ```

-Note that each boundary ID is prepended with a double dash (for example, *--*batch_086fe0de-9b26-4d4a-a206-6df2013a2816).
+Note that each boundary ID is prepended with a double dash (for example, **--**batch_086fe0de-9b26-4d4a-a206-6df2013a2816).
-And the terminating boundary ID that goes after the last request in the batch is enclosed with double dashes (for example, *--*batch_086fe0de-9b26-4d4a-a206-6df2013a2816*--*).
+And the terminating boundary ID that goes after the last request in the batch is enclosed with double dashes (for example, **--**batch_086fe0de-9b26-4d4a-a206-6df2013a2816**--**).

 The boundary ID delimiter must be followed by the Content-Type and Content-Transfer-Encoding headers as shown.
-Because you may only update hotels, use the HTTP PATCH verb and use the hotel template to identify the hotel to update.
+Because you may only update hotels, the request must use the HTTP PATCH verb and use the hotel template to identify the hotel to update.
 The request must include the Content-Type header and it must be set to application/json; odata.metadata=minimal.
 The body of the request is a [Hotel](reference.md#hotel) object.
 The object must include the hotel's ID and should include only the fields you're updating.

 ### The response